Luke Friend: 2014–15: Début single

 On 19 January 2014, Friend won "Rising Star of 2014" in the Best of 2013 awards.
 He signed a deal with RCA Records and on 15 October 2014, a lyric video for a new song "Take On the World" was posted on his official YouTube page.
 His debut single is "Hole in My Heart" and the video appeared on his official YouTube page on 8 February 2015.
 It was officially released on 29 March and it reached 40 in the UK Singles Chart.
+The song utilises an interpolation of the folk song "Hole in my Bucket".
+Friend has credited the use of this interpolation as the single most inspiring music for his career.
+In an interview with Sub TV in 2018 Friend claimed "If I could release this song every day I would.
+I love it that much."
 As of 18 February 2015, his album was reportedly 90% complete.
 Luke has also toured Britain on his sold-out 'Hole in My Heart Tour' in Totnes, Leeds, Manchester, Glasgow, Bristol and London.

 2016–2021: Current Projects

 On 8 April 2016, Friend posted on social media a photograph of himself signing a contract with the caption "It's official I signed to @BMG time to show the world my music, a new chapter".
 He also announced via a Facebook live stream in March 2016 that he is also working with new management, TCB, and that new music is likely to be released later in 2016.
 The first three dates of a second headline tour have also been announced for 2,3 and 4 June 2016 in Birmingham, London and Manchester.

-On 10 August 2018, AZTX released a single called "Karma" featuring Friend.
+On 10 August 2018, electronic duo AZTX released a single called "Karma" featuring Friend.

 Friend was picked to play the part of St Jimmy in the 2019 UK tour of the musical American Idiot.

+Since 2021, Friend has held a Saturday night residency at the Pear Tree Cafe in Battersea Park.

 2022: Mamma Mia!
 The Party

 On 28 September 2022, it was announced that Friend would be joining the cast of Mamma Mia!
-The Party in the role of Adam.
+The Party in the role of Adam, but has since been replaced in this role by Henryk Firth.